 Reviewing a video means being:

 Reviewing a video therefore prevents mistakes, saves time and adds convenience.
+The platform’s timestamp also acts as a neutral arbitrator, so anyone can refer to it at any time.

 With that, let’s move on to best practices.